This presentation startup has a new trick for disrupting PowerPoint

 Pitch has been around since 2018, when it launched in a private beta with a small number of businesses and promptly raised $19 million in Series A funding.
 Reber, who previously had co-founded the popular to-do list app Wunderlist and sold it to Microsoft, billed Pitch as “a presentation tool for the Slack generation.”

 The app’s public launch came in October 2020.
 Amid the coronavirus pandemic, Pitch positioned itself as a collaboration tool for teams, pointing to features like the built-in video chat and the ability to pull in live data from Google Sheets.
-Pitch is free for individual use, and costs $8 per month for extra features such as analytics, granular access controls, unbranded PDF exports, and a stock image library.
+Pitch is free for individual use, and costs $8 per month for extra features such as analytics, granular access controls, unbranded PDF exports, and a built-in library for images and videos.

 Today, Pitch’s scope has expanded a bit.
 Tomaž Štolfa, the startup’s head of presentation experience, still says Pitch is useful for teams that want to present updates asynchronously, but the company is also turning to sales and fundraising as core uses.